storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

-However, due to its limited scalability, it is not suitable for wide adoption without either resorting to Layer 2 solutions, or by losing it's sound money properties by reducing the decentralization[^decentralication].
+However, due to its limited scalability, it is not suitable for wide adoption without either resorting to Layer 2 solutions, or by losing it's sound money properties by reducing the decentralization[^decentralization].
 Additionally, Bitcoin is _not_ expressive enough to build interest applications.
 Things like prediction markets, decentralized exchanges, yield farming, Bitcoin-backed loans,